ColeWalsh295/Lab-Analysis/README.md

 # Student-Lab-Interactions
- Project for tracking students behaviour in labs with automated video tracking and student dialogue interactions
+ Project for tracking student interactions in labs